Veterinary Science

 Career Technical Student Organization - FFA: This organization prepares students for leadership and careers in the science, business, and technology of agriculture.

 Real-World Experience: Students will gain hands-on experience using industry-standard equipment and practices, including the care and handling of over 30 different animals and various insects in our veterinary lab, from lizards and snakes to hamsters, rabbits, and adoptable kittens.
-They also provide grooming services under the supervision of our certified veterinary instructors, preparing them for real-world veterinary settings.

 Instructors